Gurumayi's Talk Enjoy the Moment - Laugh a Lot

 Thank you, Gurumayiji, for this talk that shall help me in managing my daily life with a new outlook.

-a devotee from Tinsukia, India
+a Siddha Yogi from Tinsukia, India

 Thank you, Gurumayi.
 By reading this talk I felt like I was there with you to celebrate Mahashivaratri.
 And I remembered being in Gurudev Siddha Peeth in the past for the Mahashivaratri celebration and thinking that it can’t get better than this: chanting the mantra, experiencing Shiva while offering my seva in the music group.
 And I also recollect the moments when I have caught Bade Baba's smile.